 Join us as we trace our history through from the early days of electricity generation.

 In the very early days of electricity generation, the generation and supply of power was managed by Councils or Municipal departments.Our home town of Hastings first enjoyed the benefits of an electricity network in 1912, following the Hastings Borough Council’s construction of Power House in Eastbourne Street.

-Following the Electric Power Boards Act 1918, the opportunity arose for Power Boards to produce, reticulate and sell power to those areas not supplied through the local government, and so on 27th September, 1924, the first meeting of the Hawke’s Bay Electric Power Board (HBEPB) was held.
+Following the Electric Power Boards Act 1918, the opportunity arose for Power Boards to produce, reticulate and sell power to those areas not supplied through the local government.

 The HBEPB continued to grow its geographical foot print, purchasing the reticulation operations for town centres from the local governing body.
 The first to be taken over was Taradale in 1925, supplied by the Taradale Town Board, followed by the reticulation of Hastings on 1 October 1934.
 Two years later in 1936, the HBEPB also purchased the electrical plant and reticulation of the Havelock North Town Board.
 This continued expansion also meant the HBEPB required a larger depot, and a new site was purchased in Heretaunga Street East, and a new headquarters erected.